eschava/psmqtt/doc/usage.md

 configures PSMQTT to publish on the MQTT topic **psmqtt/COMPUTER_NAME/cpu_times_percent/system** the value of the `system` field returned by the psutil [cpu_times_percent](https://psutil.readthedocs.io/en/latest/#psutil.cpu_times_percent) function.

+Each task can be either a
+* **single-valued task**: i.e., a task producing a single output value;
-Most tasks support wildcard `*` parameters which will cause the task to produce **multiple outputs**; in such case the MQTT topic associated with the task should actually be an MQTT topic _prefix_ so that each task output will be published on a different topic.
+* **multi-valued task**: i.e., a task producing more than 1 output value; this is common when wildcard `*` parameters are used; in such case the MQTT topic associated with the task should actually be an MQTT topic _prefix_ so that each task output will be published on a different topic.

 As an example:

 ```